pulumi/docs/content/case-studies/learning-machine/_index.md

 layout: case-study

 meta_desc: |
-    Learn how Learning Machine used Pulumi and TypeScript to streamline its devops processes and eliminate several hundred thousand lines of configuration code.
+    Learn how Learning Machine used Pulumi and TypeScript to streamline its DevOps processes and eliminate several hundred thousand lines of configuration code.

 exec_summary: |